.GSITE File Extension

 GSITE files are Drive for Desktop shortcuts that open Google Sites website projects.
 When a Drive for Desktop user double-clicks a GSITE file, the related website project opens in Google Sites, provided the user is signed in to a Gmail account allowed to access the project.
 Each GSITE file is a JSON file that contains a project's URL and document ID, as well as the name of the Gmail account used to create the project.

 NOTE: GSITE files were previously created by Backup and Sync from Google.
 Google replaced Backup and Sync with Drive for Desktop in October 2021.

-How do I open a GSITE file?
+How to open a GSITE file

 If you have Google Drive for Desktop installed on your PC, or you are using a Chrome OS device, you can double-click a GSITE file to open the website project it references in Google Sites.
 You may have to sign in to your Gmail account or request access to the project to open it.